mirbyte/Simple-File-Management-Scripts/README.md

 [![Updated](https://img.shields.io/github/last-commit/mirbyte/Simple-File-Management-Scripts?color=ffcd42&label=updated)](https://github.com/mirbyte/Simple-File-Management-Scripts/commits/main)

 # Simple File Management Scripts
 Please read this README file very carefully to avoid any data losses.
 The scripts may vary in quality.
-I have made these for my own use and cannot guarantee their functionality for others.
-Please use with caution.
+I've made these for my own use and cannot guarantee their functionality for others.
 By default all the scripts use current directory as source.

 ### Root Directory Scripts